BershteynLab/MWI_MIHPSA/README.md

 * 2023-11-03 - Repeating the attributions of deaths and transmissions simulations for Malawi
     * using 250 simulation runs
+    * Important to remember that there's a different optim_script for each of the transmissions and deaths
 * 2022-09-16 - Added scripts for attributions of deaths and attributions of transmission
 * 2022-04-27 - Created campaign files and performed calibration for phase 1